 Commands can be sent at any time, either during a conversion or when conversions are stopped.
 However, if register read or write commands are in progress when conversion data are ready, the ADC blocks loading of conversion data to the output shift register.
 The CS input pin can be taken high between commands; or held low between consecutive commands.
 CS must stay low for the entire command sequence.
 Complete the command, or terminate the command before completion by taking CS high.
-Only send the commands that are listed in Table 24.
+Only send commands listed in Table 13.